 - 6. Submit official college transcript(s) indicating completion of prerequisite courses before the August decision date. - 7.
 Acceptance into the radiography program is limited.
 Applicants will be ranked and selected based on the following criteria: - a.
 Completion of all prerequisite course requirements by published deadlines - b.
 Cumulative GPA in BIOL 2404, ENGL 1301, PSYC 2301, MATH 1314 or MATH 1332; RADR 1201, RADR 1203.
 Calculation of the GPA is accomplished after the end of the second Summer Session each year with students ranked in descending numerical order.
+Thirty applicants (30) with the highest GPA in the prerequisite courses will be scheduled for a personal interview to determine the students that will be accepted for "conditional" program admission.
 In case of GPA tie(s), the following items will be used for final selection: students with higher grades in MATH 1314 or MATH 1332; BIOL 2404, RADR 1201 AND RADR 1203 will receive greater consideration. - c.
 "Conditional" program admission is based on the cumulative GPA in the prerequisite courses and the individual interview.
-The Radiography program currently accepts 20-23 students per year. - 8.
-Applicants will be notified of "conditional" admission decisions by letter prior to Fall registration. - 9.
-Upon "conditional" acceptance into the program, a random drug screen and background check will be done at the student's expense. - 10.
+The Radiography program currently accepts 20-25 students per year. - 8.
+Applicants will be notified of "conditional" admission decisions by letter prior to Fall registration.

+- 9. Upon "conditional" acceptance into the program, a random drug screen and background check will be done at the student's expense (approximately \$90). - 10.
 The drug screen and background check must be negative/successful to receive "full" acceptance into the program.